Shazwazza/UmbracoLinqPadDriver/README.md

+---
+_❤️ If you use and like the LinqPad driver for Umbraco please consider [becoming a GitHub Sponsor](https://github.com/sponsors/Shazwazza/) ❤️_

 # A LinqPad driver for Umbraco

 This allows you to easily query data in an Umbraco installation.
 All you need to do is add a LinqPad connection and point it to your Umbraco folder!